omkarfadtare965/Practical_data_science/README.md

 - Cloud-based data lakes provide a solution to this problem.
 A ___`Data lake`___ is a centralized and secure repository that can store, discover, and share virtually any amount and type of data.
 - Data can be ingested into a data lake in its raw format without prior transformation.
 Whether it's structured relational data in CSV or TSV files, semi-structured data like JSON or XML files, or unstructured data such as images, audio, and media files.
 Additionally, you can ingest streaming data such as continuous log file feeds or social media channel feeds into your data lake.
 - Effective governance is crucial for managing a data lake.
 With new data continuously arriving, it's essential to implement mechanisms for discovering and cataloging incoming data.
-- There are three types of storage technologies used in computer systems and data storage solutions.
+- There are three types of storage technologies used in computer systems and data storage solutions:
   > ___`File storage`___ organizes data as individual files stored in a hierarchical directory structure.
 It is similar to how files are organized on personal computers or file servers.
 File storage is well-suited for storing structured and semi-structured data, such as documents, spreadsheets, multimedia files, and application data.

   > ___`Block storage`___ manages data as individual blocks or chunks, typically at the disk level.
 Each block is a fixed-size unit of data and is accessed using block-level protocols like SCSI (Small Computer System Interface) or Fibre Channel.
 Block storage is commonly used in storage area networks and provides high-performance, low-latency access to data.